roebel/MBExWN_Vocoder/README.md

 <a href="http://www.idris.fr/jean-zay/"> <img src="img/Logo_GENCI.png" width="25%"></a>
 </p>

-This repository is still under construction!
-Please check back soon

 # MBExWN_Vocoder

-This repository contains a python code for the Multi-Band Excited WaveNet Neural vocoder, a neural vocoder allowing mel spectrogram inversion for speech and singing voices with varying identities, languages, and voice qualities.
+This repository contains the python sources of the Multi-Band Excited WaveNet Neural vocoder, a neural vocoder allowing mel spectrogram inversion for speech and singing voices with varying identities, languages, and voice qualities.